imxugan/CSGO-Skill/.github/MISC_TEMPLATES.md

 [Short description of feature, may simply be the title repeated]

 ### Estimated Requirements
-- [ ] Simple grocery list of estimated scripts or prerequisits
+- [ ] Simple grocery list of estimated scripts or prerequisites
 - [ ] Do not go into detail about the requirement
 - [ ] Specific thing the feature needs or may need